YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 where matrix A,B and C are the corresponding factors.

 You can run the test.cpp file to test the algorithms.

+### T-SVD decomposition
 You can simply run main function in T-SVD directory to test T-SVD algorithm.
+The cpp file for T-SVD, like cp_als.cpp, will be provided in the near furture.

+### API
-For more API details, please refer to the tensor.h file.
-It provied the definitation of Tensor<T> and illustrations for all functions.
+For more API details, please refer to the tensor.h file, where all definitations and corresponding illustrations is provied therein.
 The corresponding functions is realized in tensor.cpp file.

 ###mat-Py directory is the corresponding Python and MATLAB implementation.

 ### References
 [1] Xiao-Yang Liu and Xiaodong Wang.
 Fourth-order Tensors with Multidimensional Discrete Transforms, 2017. https://arxiv.org/abs/1705.01576